rolfsimoes/wtss/README.md

-# R Client API for Web Time Series Service
+# R API for Web Time Series Service

 WTSS is a lightweight web service for handling remote sensing imagery as time series.
-Through a simple and effective representation for time series, this web service can be easily integrated into free and open source tools such as R, Python and web browser (through JavaScript).
+Through a simple and effective representation for time series, this web service can be easily integrated into free and open source tools such as R, Python and web browser.

-A JavaScript client can be found at <a href="http://www.dpi.inpe.br/mds/mds/">http://www.dpi.inpe.br/mds/mds<a>
+The R API can be found at <a href="http://www.dpi.inpe.br/mds/mds/">http://www.dpi.inpe.br/mds/mds<a>

 ## Building and Installing the Dependencies